Futarchy-Polkadot-Hackathon-2023/Things/subsquid-indexer/README.md

 npm run update
 npm ci

+# 2. Set the location of a perisitent volume for storage in docker-compose.yml

-# 2. Clean old files if anything has been changed
+# 3. Clean old files if anything has been changed
 sqd down
 sqd migration:clean

-# 3. Start target Postgres database and detach
+# 4. Start target Postgres database and detach
 sqd up

-# 4. prepare db and processor
+# 5. prepare db and processor
 sqd codegen
 sqd migration:generate

-# 5. pick a segment of the kusama chain, eg from https://kusama.subscan.io/event?module=bounties&event=all , that you wish to index and edit
+# 6. pick a segment of the kusama chain, eg from https://kusama.subscan.io/event?module=bounties&event=all , that you wish to index and edit
     .setBlockRange({ from: <myStartingBlock> })
 #    in:
      src/processor.ts
 # or just delete that line to index the whole chain (approx 6-8 hours)

-# 6. Start the processor
+# 7. Start the processor
 sqd process

-# 7. The command above will block the terminal
+# 8. The command above will block the terminal
 #    being busy with fetching the chain data,
 #    transforming and storing it in the target database.
 #